 Background

-The ASA may take the Consumer Protection from Unfair Trading Regulations 2008 into account when it rules on complaints about marketing communications that are alleged to be misleading.
-See Appendix 1 for more information about those Regulations.
+The ASA will take the Unfair Commercial Practices (UCP) provisions in Chapter 1 of Part 4 of the Digital Markets, Competition and Consumers Act 2024 into account when it rules on complaints about marketing communications that are alleged to be misleading.
+See Appendix 1 for more information about the Act.

 The ASA will take into account the impression created by marketing communications as well as specific claims.
 It will rule on the basis of the likely effect on consumers, not the marketer's intentions.